nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 This setting can be used to disable the use of this configuration forcibly; this is especially useful when defining LLMs in your user `~/.gitconfig` file.
 If all _ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.

-#### apiKey

-By default, SmartGit will prompt you for the [API Key](#api-keys) and save it in its password store.
-Alternatively, you can configure the API key in plain text here.

 ### Global Configuration Options